Orange-dev1/pdf-reader/README.md

 docker pull sylphlab/pdf-reader-mcp:latest
 ```

-Configure your MCP host to run the container, mounting your project directory to `/app`:
+Configure your MCP host to run the container:

 ```json
 {